FreeTAKTeam/FreeTakServer/REST_API_InternalDoc.md

   the authentication was accepted.

   ### parameters
-  a json body in the following format
+  a JSON body in the following format
   ```json
 {"Authorization": [YOUR WEBSOCKET KEY]}
 ```